aprilweilab/grgl/README.md

 ## Usage (Command line)

 There is a command line tool that is mostly for file format conversion and performing common computations on the GRG.
 For more flexibility, use the Python or C++ APIs.
-After building, run `./grgl --help` to see all the command options.
+After building and installing the Python version, run `grg --help` to see all the command options.
 Some examples are below.

 Convert a [tskit](https://tskit.dev/software/tskit.html) tree-sequence into a GRG.
 This creates `my_arg_data.grg` from `my_arg_data.trees`:
 ```